 - A. OPTION 1 Event Report (25 points).
 Attend an out-of-class event that relates to the humanities we're studying (museum visit; theater, music or dance performance; history or philosophy lecture; architecture; photography or art exhibits).
 Write a 3 page paper that tells me what you did (be specific about who, what, where, when and why) and what your evaluation and reaction was for the event.
 Include outside source information on an aspect of what you see.
-Try an event you have never attended before! - B. OPTION 2: Gallery Walk (25 points).
+Try an event you have never attended before!
+(See the assignment description for how to adjust this to current events.) - B. OPTION 2: Gallery Walk (25 points).
 Select 5 artifacts from the periods we're studying, describe and discuss each artifact, then write a conclusion that summarizes why these particular artifacts are important.
 Include a bibliography and use in-text citations for images and information summarized or paraphrased from outside sources.
 See online assignment for more details.